The 5 Industries That Benefit from Scrap Metal Recycling

 Plus, it’s cheaper than using virgin ore mined from mines that can be harmful environmentally.
 Scrap metal recyclers provide these companies with high-quality recycled metals, which reduce their costs per component significantly while providing them globally competitive products.

 In addition, many carmakers have adopted strict emission control standards, so having fewer pollutants in our air improves citizens’ health and helps keep the planet green too!
-That’s just one of the industries that benefit from scrap metal recycling for manufacturing, though.

 3) Plane and Ship Manufacturers